Homeomorphisms of continua through projective Fra\"iss\'e limits: Introduction

-We will often identify ${\rm Aut}({\mathbb K})$ with its image under the homomorphism $\pr$ in ${\rm Homeo}(K)$, that is, we will consider $f\in {\rm Aut}(\bbK)$ as an element of ${\rm Homeo}(K)$ keeping in mind the identification spelled out in \eqref{E:preq} in Appendix~\ref{A:projf}.
-Note that this constitutes some abuse of terminology since, in general, $\rm pr$ need not be injective.
+We often identify elements of ${\rm Aut}({\mathbb K})$ with their images under the homomorphism $\pr$ in ${\rm Homeo}(K)$, that is, we consider $f\in {\rm Aut}(\bbK)$ as the element ${\rm pr}(f)$ of ${\rm Homeo}(K)$ keeping in mind the identification spelled out in \eqref{E:preq} in Appendix~\ref{A:projf}.
+Such a move is justified by $\rm pr$ being injective under mild assumptions on $\cK$, see Proposition~\ref{P:inj}.
+In particular, this is true in all the topological situations considered in the literature, for example, in the case of the pseudoarc and the associated with it projective Fra{\"i}ss{\'e} family $\cP$.